subbulakshmithill/Data-Analytics/Text-Mining-Project/README.md

 - Normalization (pre-processing)
 - Aspect detection
 - TextBlob for assigning polarity
-- Training the model with NLP classifier
+- Training the model with Naive Bayes Classifier.
 - Use the following link to see the code in TMP.ipynb https://nbviewer.jupyter.org/github/subbulakshmithill/Text-Mining-Project/blob/master/TMP.ipynb